wanghaisheng/responsive-landing-page-starter/content/blog/en/two-way-messaging-on-zendesk-with-vonage-messages-api.md

 Connect WhatsApp with Zendesk via Vonage Messages API to create and update tickets.

+You can see a video presentation of what we will build today below:

 ## Workflow

 An incoming message on WhatsApp creates a Zendesk ticket (if there aren’t any open tickets from the same requestor).
 If there are open tickets, the requester receives a WhatsApp message with the ticket details.
 Additionally, ticket updates trigger a WhatsApp message to the requestor.
 Below is the workflow carried out by this use case.